iDougas/iDougas/README.md

 ### Welcome to my profile
-### Here you can mostly find stuff that are not useful for any situation
-### And I'm not sorry if you've read them

 <!--
 **iDougas/iDougas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.